pichsenmeister/WienerScript/README.md

 ```

 All files in that directory (and any subdirectories) that have a valid WienerScript file extensions (`.ws`) will be replaced by the transpiled contents of in the `/dist` directory.
-Input files conventionally use the `.ws` extension and output files conventionally use the `.js` extension.s
+Input files conventionally use the `.ws` extension and output files conventionally use the `.js` extension.

+Examples can be found in the [examples](examples) directory.

 ### Usage